Thursday, 30 Oct 2025

 This adjustment comes on the heels of another significant change for the Yankees.
 After nearly five decades, owner Hal Steinbrenner recently announced the lifting of the team’s ban on beards, labeling the policy as “outdated.”
 The Yankees are clearly looking to modernize while still honoring their storied past.

-See also How to play Be a Hole
+See also All rewards and how to play

 Both Yankees captain Aaron Judge and general manager Brian Cashman have expressed a desire for the team to establish its own unique identity while upholding its rich history.
 Cashman emphasized the importance of maintaining the franchise’s championship-caliber reputation and the significance of the iconic Yankees logo.